Timeline of Karnataka: Chalukyas of Kalyana

 After the Rastrakutha came to the Chalukya who ruled from Kalyana.
-The most famous among them was Vikramadihya 6th.
+The most famous among them was Vikramadithya 6th.
 He was responsible for the setting of a new era called "Vikrama shaka".
 An important event that took place during this period (c.
 1150 CE) is the social and religious movement of Basaveshwara who was in the court of Bijjala.
 The literature that flourished under Basaveshwara, Allamaprabhu, Channabasavanna and Akkamahadevi during this period gave rise to "Vachanna" in Nadugannada (middle Kannada) which was simple to understand, elegant and effective in reaching the people.
 The Vachanna form of literature was instrumental in removing the Sanskrit influence to a large extent and thus popularised Kannada as an effective language for literature.
 The Kashmiri poet Bilhana came to his court and lived there.
 He wrote "vikramankadevacharita" praising Vikramaditya 6th.
 The Kalachurya took over their empire and ruled for about 20 years but were ineffective to see the integrity of the empire.
 Thus the empire got broke up which was shared by Sevunas in the north and Hoysalas in the south.